 It is the lowest point of this section, looking like the mouth of the mountain creek among the rolling mountains.

 It is the highest point of this section, built on the top of steep cliffs.
 It is also the largest and the most complete watchtower along this section.
 The gentler path on the east leads to the Ox Horn Edge Wall, the east end of this section.

-The other popular part is the south part.
+3. The other popular part is the east part.
 You can take great photos from there.
 The segment from Jiankou Spot to Zhengbei Tower is not easy to climb, while the rest of it is quite flat.
 Walking eastwards along the path, you can get to Mutianyu section.